g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 #### 3. Rule utilitarianism

 Maybe the rule "don't kill people against their will" is more than good enough to balance out the disutility of one painful death.
-It pretty plausibly is, but the question is, does the "mercy killing" weaken that rule in any way here?
+It pretty plausibly is, but the question is: does the 'mercy killing' weaken that rule in any way?

 <br>

 #### 4. Preference utilitarianism

 That consent is ignored by naive act hedonism is a main selling point of 'preference utilitarianism', the kind that maximises satisfied goals rather than raw feels.
-This is fine but is not an answer to the thought-experiment.
+This is fine, but it doesn't address the original thought-experiment, which is about the hedonic sort.

-(Note that the main proponent of this view <a href="{{singer}}">has switched</a> to the hedonic view because of more difficult edge cases.)
+(Note that the main proponent of this view <a href="{{singer}}">has switched</a> to the hedonic view because of even more difficult edge cases.)

 <br>